cstools-app/faceit-wrapper/README.md

 Params are automatically split into wildcards & query

-Include the params as listed on the Faceit [documentation](https://developers.faceit.com/docs/tools/data-api) per route
+Include the params and queries as listed on the Faceit [documentation](https://developers.faceit.com/docs/tools/data-api) per route

 ## • License